KemoniCodes/methodical-minds/README.md

-# Project 1
+# methodical-minds
 Web Programming with Python and JavaScript
-# methodical-minds